jac307/MediaArtTutorials/IARTS1T03/WT-W7.md

 ### Tutorials

-❗ Review this week’s slides for practical tips on **adjusting timeline to be 30s, importing sound, adjusting lighting cues, and export video with audio in Blender**.
+❗ Review this week’s slides for practical tips for **importing sound, organization, and having multiple workspaces for sound and animation editing**.

 #### How to Add Sound to your Blender Projects